TNT928/tnt928/README.md

 However, I realized I still had much to learn so I joined a bootcamp called Grand Circus in Grand Rapids, MI and learned a great deal more.
 Since then I have continued learning and built various projects using my new favorite framework, ReactJs.

 I am always pushing myself to become more well rounded as is evident in my repositories.
 I follow the ABC's.
 Always Be Coding!
+Presently, I'm working on a web app called Stock Bites, a social media platform for those who love stocks and cryptocurrency.
+In addition to that I continue to work my way through various Udemy courses, picking up new skills to add to my arsenal.

 ..................................................................................................................................................................